Choose a Wine for Christmas?

 For a chocolate log, we recommend a red Banyuls.

-This naturally sweet wine from Roussillon goes perfectly with cocoa.
+This natural sweet wine from Roussillon harmonizes perfectly with cocoa.

 Its aromas of candied fruit and spices complement the chocolate flavors.

-A Coteaux du Layon or a Quarts de Chaume will be good choices.
+A Coteaux du Layon or a Quarts de Chaume would be good choices.

-These sweet Loire wines bring that necessary fruity freshness.
+These sweet Loire wines bring the necessary fruity freshness.

-Their citrus and honey notes enhance fruit desserts.
+Their notes of citrus and honey sublimate fruit desserts.

 For your more traditional desserts like apple pie, think differently.